Know the 3 firefighting employer types

 I am often asked about the differences between and pros and cons of working for municipal, federal and private fire departments.
-For those unfamiliar with any one of these entities, there is often some mystery surrounding the different types of agencies and the jobs associated with them.
+For those unfamiliar with these entities, there is often some mystery surrounding the different types of agencies and the jobs associated with them.

 Such entities include the U.S. Forest Service, Bureau of Land Management, a Veterans Affairs facility, the U.S. Fish and Wildlife or any number of other federally operated departments that employ fire service personnel.
 It may also fall under one of the branches of the U.S. military who often employ civilian fire personnel at various federally owned and operated bases or other military sites.

-Federal firefighters usually work a 72-hour work week, compared to a 42 to 56-hour work week for municipal firefighters.
-This is true whether you are a federal wildland firefighter or federal structural firefighter.
-For these reasons the federal jobs tend to be stepping stone opportunities for many.
+Federal firefighters usually work a 72-hour work week, compared to a 42- to 56-hour work week for municipal firefighters.
+This is true whether for federal wildland firefighter and federal structural firefighter.
+For these reasons the federal jobs tend to be stepping-stone opportunities for many.

 This is a ploy that the military uses to attract enlistees, because they know how popular and desirable firefighter positions are.
-These ads can be quickly identified by the age requirement of 17-34 and by a toll free number.
+These ads can be quickly identified by the age requirement of 17 to 34 and by a toll free number.
 That toll free number will connect you with a recruitment office.

 The salaries will vary greatly throughout the nation and even within smaller geographic areas due to cost of living differences and differences with each jurisdiction's own economic resources.

-Most municipal firefighters work a 56 hour work week, rotating 24 or 48 hour shifts.
-There are some work schedules that are less, such as 42 hours per week and some departments work 8 to 12-hour shifts rather than 24-hour shifts.
+Most municipal firefighters work a 56-hour work week, rotating 24- or 48-hour shifts.
+There are some work schedules that are less, such as 42 hours per week and some departments work 8- to 12-hour shifts rather than 24-hour shifts.